houzelb/osrd/front/README.md

 - jsdocs

 ### Updating Dependencies

 When `package.json` changes (new packages or updated versions), developers may have issues running the app with Docker.
 New packages or versions might not be recognized by Docker.

 To fix this, follow these steps:

-1. After pulling new changes, run `yarn install` to update local dependencies.
+1. After pulling new changes, run `npm install` to update local dependencies.
-2. If issues persist, delete `node_modules` and run `yarn install` again.
+2. If issues persist, delete `node_modules` and run `npm install` again.
 3. Run `docker compose build --no-cache` to rebuild Docker images from scratch with new dependencies.

 This ensures developers can run the app with the latest dependencies using Docker.